 NLC is a feed strategy and nutrient management planning tool.
 The program uses book values for feed and manure nutrient content, nutrient absorption and nutrient release.
 There is a risk of over- or under-estimating nutrient deposition rates based on using book values.
 Producers are encouraged to use their own feed analysis values to improve output relevancy for their operations.
 Regular soil sampling and analysis is the best way to monitor and manage soil nutrient levels.

 Alberta Agriculture and Irrigation, having no control over individual soil tests, feed tests and environmental conditions makes no representations or warranties, expressed or implied, as to the predicted feed requirements, feed nutrient content, or nutrient deposition generated by this system and assumes no responsibility or liability for use of the program.

 By downloading this software, you are agreeing to be bound by the terms and conditions of this agreement as set out below.
 If you do not agree to be bound, do not download this software.

-- The software and any written materials that might accompany the electronic version of NLC ("written materials") are proprietary to and all rights except those expressly given herein remain with Her Majesty the Queen in right of Alberta ("Alberta Agriculture and Forestry").
+- The software and any written materials that might accompany the electronic version of NLC ("written materials") are proprietary to and all rights except those expressly given herein remain with His Majesty the King in right of Alberta ("Alberta Agriculture and Irrigation").

 - The software and written materials are protected by Canadian copyright law and international treaty provisions.